theoCrepinDev/train-reservation-regulus/README.md

 implement all of the business rules - for instance, it does not check coach occupancy at all.

-Your goal is to switch to a better architecture - (hexagonal, for instance) and only *after* implement the rest of the specifications.
+Your goal is to switch to a better architecture - (hexagonal, for instance, with domain seperated from infra) - and only *after* implement the rest of the specifications.
+In particular, you should use Dependency Inversion, and add some unit tests that can run *without* making any HTTP calls.

+Note that you should *not* touch the code of the `booking_reference` and `train_data` services.

 Have fun!